 g) North Pole

 h) South Pole

 The pole is a point 90° from the Equator.
 North of the Equator is the North Pole, south of the Equator is the South Pole.

-The pole is a point on the surface of the Earth at the axis of rotation, and both poles are located at 90° from the Equator.
+The pole is a point on the surface of the Earth at the axis of rotation.

-The South Pole (90°S) is on a continental shelf (Antarctica) and a United States Amundsen-Scott South Pole Station is located there.
-The North Pole (90°N) is in the Artic Ocean which is frozen for most of the year.
+The South Pole (90°S) is on a continental shelf (Antarctica).
+A United States Amundsen-Scott South Pole science station is located there.
+The North Pole (90°N) is in the Arctic Ocean which is frozen for most of the year.